 There is consistent evidence that a higher amount of fat is associated with an increased risk of a number of types of cancer, including breast cancer.
 Obesity is a chronic inflammatory condition that leads to DNA damage.
 Fat tissues also disrupt the hormone balance, including estrogen and insulin, and affect cell growth regulation.*

 As stress is part of our life, the effect is often overlooked.
 However, studies have been observing chronic stress can promote cancer development.
 Recently, scientists found that stress awakens dormant cancer cells.
 Let’s take a look at how chronic stress affects our health.

 How stress increases cancer risk

-We have a great coping system toward “acute stress.”
+We have a great coping system for “acute stress.”
 The automatic response increases mobility and responsiveness to deal with emergencies without thinking.

 When this “fight or flight” mode is prolonged, the condition becomes chronic, which is problematic.
 Chronic stress can cause insomnia, gastrointestinal disorders, anxiety, mental illness, depression, cardiovascular diseases, and cancer.
 For example, increased stress-related hormones activate multiple processes in the metastasis of breast cancer.
 Stress hormones have been observed in breast cancer tissues.
 Studies found stress hormones induce prostate and pancreatic cancers.
 Recent research has found chronic stress is one of the major causes of cancer in young people, 20 to 30 years old.

-The relationship between cancer and chronic diseases is tied with stress hormones.
+The relationship between cancer and chronic diseases is tied to stress hormones.
 Science has observed the following effects of stress hormones, including